Javacord/Javacord/.github/README_template.md

 ## 🎉 Basic Usage

 The following example logs the bot in and replies to every "!ping" message with "Pong!".
+Note that message content is a [privileged Intent](https://javacord.org/wiki/basic-tutorials/gateway-intents.html#privileged-intents) and needs to specifically be enabled.

 ```java
 public class MyFirstBot {